wormtable/wormtable/docs/source/introduction.rst

 Wormtable is a write-once-read-many data structure to hold large scale tabular data.
 It is designed to provide an efficient means of storing, searching and retrieving static data.
 Tables are arranged in columns and rows: each row consists of a set of typed values stored in columns.
 Columns can be
 indexed individually or in groups.
-Wormtable uses Berkeley DB for row storage and indexing.
+Wormtable uses Berkeley DB to index tables.

 Wormtable has several key goals: